atirut-w/openrouter-cpp/README.md

 # OpenRouter C++
-C++ library for using OpenRouter.
+An idiomatic way to interact with OpenRouter API using C++.
 WIP.